GeertjanWielenga/HelloJena/README.md

 https://github.com/GeertjanWielenga/HelloJena/blob/master/application/src/main/resources/my.conf

-Here cp:a is used to set xml-apis.jar on the classpath.
+In the above, cp:a is used to set xml-apis.jar on the classpath.

 And here is the Jena code used in this example: